 So we do not have to win contests about the best decorated house in the city or the most expensive gifts.
 I live alone now since my husband's passing.
 My Christmas decorating took perhaps only an hour this year.
 Dear caregiver, let your Christmas be about celebrating the Lord this year and the eternity which is ahead.
 Let it also be about your relationship with your family and friends and especially about your loved one for whom you are caring.
 Make a memory.
 Minimize the stress and accent the joy.

-(On another note give yourself or another caregiver a gift of love this Christmas-My book: DEAR CAREGIVER Reflections for Family Caregivers.
+(On another note give yourself or another caregiver a gift of love this Christmas-my book: DEAR CAREGIVER Reflections for Family Caregivers.
 I wrote this book out of a love and understanding for caregivers.
 I wrote it from my own experience as a family caregiver.
-Click on the Amazon or Xulon links on the right hand side of the screen to purchase the book.
-If you prefer you can also get it directly from me by e-mailing me for specifics, My e-mail address is on the top right hand of the page.)
+Click on the Amazon link below to purchase the book either in paperback or Kindle.
+It is also available at Barnes and Noble, Xulon, and elsewhere online.
+If you prefer you can also get my book directly from me by e-mailing me for specifics, My e-mail address is firstname.lastname@example.org)